lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 Data sent to a Router should be translated by the Scene's Presenter.
 A typical example of this, as seen above, is when a selection is made in a TableView and the index is translated by to an `id` before being passed to the Router.

-Data that is captured by a UseCase should be passed in this manner - it should be passed as described in the next section.
+Data that is captured by a UseCase should not be passed this way - it should be passed as described in the next section.

 ### Transferring Data Shared Amongst Many Scenes